 Curating Contemporary Art Exhibitions One - Dubai

-This course aims to introduce to students the enormous scope of contemporary art practice internationally, investigating the role of the curator within this field.
-From looking into current critical discourse on the subject of curating, to the practical skills that are necessary, the course will focus on the social, political, philosophical and aesthetic concerns that arise from engaging in this area...
+This course will introduce students to the enormous scope of contemporary art practice internationally, investigating the role of the curator within this field.
+From looking into current critical discourse on the subject of curating, to the practical skills that are necessary, the course will focus on the social, political, philosophical and aesthetic concerns that arise from engaging in contemporary art...

 Taught by: Kirsten Cooke.